The Problem Roster Stats Blog ST Report Schedule Roadmap Staff

 2026 ST Back to CF

 The career WAR numbers (85+ and counting) put him in legitimate conversation for the greatest position player since Babe Ruth.
-That's not hyperbole — the math is the math at his age.
-What makes the situation tragic is that all of it happened without a World Series, with one playoff appearance in 15 seasons, zero October moments worth remembering.
+That math doesn't change.
+What makes the situation genuinely sad is that it happened without a World Series, with one playoff appearance in 15 seasons, nothing in October worth remembering.
+The clock on all of that is running.